 Resources for Teaching about Race, Anti-Racism & Violence

-SFUSD recognizes news about the many violent incidents across our country and communities has an impact on our students, families, and entire community, and is committed to supporting students as they process current events.
-This is a time for us to affirm our anti-racist practices, build and strengthen the authentic partnership we develop with students, and help students to engage in deeper learning.
+SFUSD recognizes news and experiences of ongoing violent incidents across our country has an impact on our students, families, and entire community, and is committed to supporting students as they process current events.
+It is alway the time to affirm our anti-racist practices, build and strengthen the authentic partnership we develop with students, and help students to engage in deeper learning.

 See resources for educators and for families about talking with students about race, racism, and police violence, as well as resources to help children, families, and communities navigate what they are seeing and hearing in the news.